elkarbackup/ansible-collection-elkarbackup/README.md

-# ansible-collection-elkarbackup: manage Elkarbackup with ansible
+#Ansible collection for Elkarbackup

-This project has just started, but we'll be building an Ansible collection for managing an Elkarbackup server with ansible, using Elkarbackup REST API due to be released with Elkarbackup v2.1.0
+This is an Ansible collection for managing an Elkarbackup server using Elkarbackup REST API.

+Requires Elkarbackup v2.1.0+

+Currently supports:
+- Client creation, deletion and update
+- Job creation, deletion and update